-Usually they involve your apartment, a delivery man named Edgar and the finest reclusive sweat suits money
+Usually they involve your apartment, a delivery man named Edgar and the finest reclusive sweat suits money can buy.

 But that was yesterday.
 Today, you’ll add a new amendment.

 One that accounts for a bright, warm, 5,000-square-foot grassy knoll of eternal spring in Nolita.